Tokorozawa—the home of Japanese aviation and My Neighbor Totoro

 Hiking the Woods at Totoro Forest

-When it is time to escape somewhere a little quieter, make your way to the pristine greenery of Totoro Forest.
+Make your way to the pristine greenery of Totoro Forest.
 Totoro Forest is a large park full of hiking trails, shrines, temples, and old buildings.

 The forest is actually called Sayama Hills.
 It got its nickname through its association with the Studio Ghibli film My Neighbor Totoro.
 The forest is supposedly the inspiration for the settings of the film.

 The main attraction at Totoro Forest is the House of Kurosuke.
-Within the old-style building sits a full-sized statue of Totoro surrounded by kurosuke, the black soot sprites from the film.
+Within the old-style building is a full-sized statue of Totoro surrounded by kurosuke, the black soot sprites from the film.
 There's also an old warehouse and a tea factory from the Meiji era.